abduldjafar/VirtuMart/README.md

 Welcome to VirtuMart, a simulated e-commerce backend application built to enhance my skills in backend development and Rust programming.
 This project demonstrates the implementation of modern technologies and best practices to create a robust and scalable e-commerce platform.

-Here’s a `README.md` file with detailed information about the Tokopedia-like ERD and the associated table structures.

 ---
 ## Entities and Relationships